-These Are The 10 Most Conservative Cities In Oregon For 2019
+The 10 Most Conservative Cities In Oregon For 2025

 Specifically, which cities have the highest number of conservative voters in the Beaver State?

-In order to do so, we turned our sites on measuring how each city in Oregon with populations greater than 5,000 voted and contributed to political campaigns in the past several years.
-The cities with the highest percentage of voters who voted republican and gave the most to conservatives where named the most conservative cities in the state.
+To do so, we used Saturday Night Science to measure how each city in Oregon with populations greater than 5,000 voted in past elections.
+The cities with the highest percentage of voters who voted Republican were named the most conservative cities in the state.

-Here are the 10 most conservative places in Oregon for 2019:
+The 10 most conservative places in Oregon for 2025

-If you’re wondering, Gresham is the most liberal city in Oregon of all those we measured.
+If you’re wondering, Troutdale is the most liberal city in Oregon of all those we measured.

 And to be clear, we didn’t form this list based on our own biases — we relied on the cold hard data.
 For more on how we ran the numbers, keep on reading.
 Then we’ll take a closer look at each of our top 10 most conservative cities in Oregon.